techidaily/site-buynow-tips/source/_posts/cliffhanger-endings.md

 * **I want to boost my router's signal.** The[weBoost Signal 4G M2M Direct-Connect kit](https://www.amazon.com/dp/B075TV6W3G?tag=lifewire-onsite-prod-20&ascsubtag=4154516%7Cnbdc06dff1dc64db3927e28f134c2c32812%7C) is for those who need a connection to devices other than phones, like routers, hotspots, and modems.
 * **Money has no object.** The[SureCall Fusion 5X](https://www.amazon.com/SureCall-Fusion5X-Phone-Signal-Booster/dp/B01J4IPE0Y/?tag=lifewire-onsite-prod-20&ascsubtag=4154516%7Cnbdc06dff1dc64db3927e28f134c2c32812%7C) is the cream of the crop (and has the price tag to match).
 It comes with a proprietary omnidirectional antenna that goes outside and pulls from all directions, so there's no shortage of signal to boost.

-## What to Look For in a Cell Phone Signal Booster

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## What to Look For in a Cell Phone Signal Booster

 ### Wireless vs. Cradle

  Not all cell phone signal boosters are wireless.
 Some use a cradle.
 You’ll likely pay more with a wireless model than if you purchased a cell phone signal booster.
 Conversely, wireless models can provide a stronger signal to multiple devices.
 Cradle signal boosters will only amplify one connected phone but will be easier on your pockets.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Band Coverage